csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

 - SparseGPT: Massive Language Models Can Be Accurately Pruned in One-Shot ([frantar & alistarh, 2023](https://arxiv.org/abs/2301.00774)) - prune GPT-style models to atleast 50% sparsity in one-shot, without any retraining, at minimal loss of accuracy
 - Cramming: Training a Language Model on a Single GPU in One Day ([geiping & goldstein, 2022](https://arxiv.org/abs/2212.14034)) - tricks for training BERT

+## multilingual stuff

+**multilingual learning**

+- Multilingual Jailbreak Challenges in Large Language Models ([deng…bing, 2024](https://openreview.net/forum?id=vESNKdEMGp)) - jailbreaks work better in low-resource languages - propose to remedy this by safety finetuning on multilingual data
+- *Evaluating and Mitigating Linguistic Discrimination in Large Language Models* ([dong…wang, 2024](https://arxiv.org/abs/2404.18534)) - translate all queries into multiple languages and then get the response from the model, and then convert the responses to English and give the answer that has highest similarities to other answers
+- *Getting More from Less: Large Language Models are Good Spontaneous Multilingual Learners* ([zhang...huang, 2024](https://arxiv.org/pdf/2405.13816v2)) - applying logit lens finds that model internally translates to english in multilingual tasks
+- *Low-Resource Languages Jailbreak GPT-4* ([Yong...Bach 2024](https://arxiv.org/abs/2310.02446)): exact same result as the [deng…bing, 2024](https://openreview.net/forum?id=vESNKdEMGp) paper — low resource languages have much higher ASR than high resource languages.
+They translated AdvBench in 12 languages and did it.
+- *A Cross-Language Investigation into Jailbreak Attacks in Large Language Models* ([Li...Xue 2024](https://arxiv.org/abs/2401.16765)): Not a well written paper.
+Findings: GPT4 does not experience difference in ASR across languages, whereas worse models do (for the unintentional case) — similar to our finding for GPT4.
+They have done some attention visualization for intentional, unintensional, and multilingual case — not in a good manner.
+Their mitigation is finetuning Vicuna model with questions in multiple languages.
+This paper created its own dataset and used Microsoft Translate for translation.
+- *Comprehensive Evaluation of ChatGPT Reliability Through Multilingual Inquiries* ([Puttaparthi…Yu 2023](https://arxiv.org/abs/2312.10524)): Constructed their own multilingual dataset, 30 malicious questions translated into 121 languages (Google Translate).
+Show that some languages have higher ASR than others (low resources ones, but they also generate lot of invalid responses).
+RQ2 is the interesting study, where they parts of a single question in different languages and mandated response in that language — it increased the ASR.
+This is useful.
+- MindMerger: Efficient Boosting LLM Reasoning in non-English Languages ([huang…yuan, 2024](https://arxiv.org/pdf/2405.17386)) - merge capabilities across languages

+**multilingual representations**

+- Discovering Low-rank Subspaces for Language-agnostic Multilingual Representations ([xie…li, 2024](https://arxiv.org/abs/2401.05792)) - unsupervised monolingual approach to identify language-specific subspace, then project it out
+  - A Simple and Effective Method To Eliminate the Self Language Bias in Multilingual Representations ([yang…darve, 2021](https://arxiv.org/abs/2109.04727))
+    - Other works look at token-level tasks for language-agnostic embeddings (e.g. [gonen…goldberg, 2020](https://arxiv.org/abs/2010.08275))
+- First Align, then Predict: Understanding the Cross-Lingual Ability of Multilingual BERT ([muller…seddah, 2021](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=First+Align%2C+then+Predict%3A+Understanding+the+Cross-Lingual+Ability+of+Multilingual+BERT&btnG=))
+  - the model first aligns representations of different languages together, and then (starting from the middle layers) makes them more language-specific again (to accompany the language-specific training objective)
+- Cross-lingual Similarity of Multilingual Representations Revisited ([del & fishel, 2022](https://aclanthology.org/2022.aacl-main.15.pdf))
+  - measure similarity with Averaged Neuron-Wise Correlation (ANC)
+- Discovering Language-neutral Sub-networks in Multilingual Language Models ([foroutan…aberer, 2022](https://arxiv.org/abs/2205.12672))

+**cipher attacks on LLMs**

+- *GPT-4 Is Too Smart To Be Safe: Stealthy Chat with LLMs via Cipher* ([Yuan…Tu 2023](https://arxiv.org/abs/2308.06463)): This is similar to ASCII paper, that when instructed to talk in CIPHER, it can bypass model safety filters.
+However, if the model has never seen a CIPHER like morse or Caesar than the outputs are hardly valid.
+Outputs are only valid for ASCII and self-cipher.
+However, in both these cases one needs atleast 3 unsafe demos that can be recognized by a filter in the input space.
+Research Problem: So can we design a cipher that has high validity and cannot be detected in the input space with a classifier (self cipher can be, maybe other ciphers cannot be).
+- *ArtPrompt: ASCII Art-based Jailbreak Attacks against Aligned LLMs* ([Xu...Poovendran 2024](https://arxiv.org/abs/2402.11753)): Basically mixing text with ascii increases the AST by a lot, renders defense much less effective.
+This is similar to mixing english with words from other languages like in ([Puttaparthi…Yu 2023](https://arxiv.org/abs/2312.10524)).
+They first show that LLMs have poor performance in recognizing ASCII, but not that poor, so the attack can still be executed.
+They also execute this as a nested attacked (which are the most successful I think).
+Experiment section well written, lot of baselines and relevant papers.
+So basically LLMs will execute the attack if it can do some basic understanding, but has not seen that kind of input much in real world.
+- Jailbreaking Proprietary Large Language Models using Word Substitution Cipher ([Handa…Baral 2024](https://arxiv.org/abs/2402.10601)): short nice paper! just says substitute unsafe words with safe words, provide the mapping to the model and the original question substituted with the words.
+Ask the LLM to reply, high ASR for ChatGPT and Gemini.
+- CodeChameleon: Personalized Encryption Framework for Jailbreaking Large Language Models ([Lv…Huang 2024](https://arxiv.org/abs/2402.16717)): In this case they ask the malicious question using code where the input sentence is encrypted using some simple coding schemes (reverse words or sort words by their length) and the code includes the decryption function.
+Highest ASR among all baselines which includes the CipherChat and multilingual.
+- MULTIVERSE: Exposing Large Language Model Alignment Problems in Diverse Worlds ([Jin…Zhang 2024](https://arxiv.org/abs/2402.01706)): This is not doing cipher language.
+It creates several layers of alternate worlds where one can put a malicious query and it bypasses model security.
+The deeper the layers, the higher ASR the attack has.
+- People have used other modalities like images, voice, to attack models.
+One can think of other modalities as a generalization of different languages.

 # applications